LEADING OFF: Yanks, Sox, Jays and Mariners in tight WC chase

 New York will face Tampa Bay rookie Shane Baz (2-0, 1.69) in his third big league start.
 The 22-year-old struck out nine Miami batters over 5 2/3 scoreless innings in his previous outing, sparking speculation he could crack the Rays postseason rotation even though he didn't debut in the majors until Sept.
 20.

-Boston is a game behind the Yankees with two games left against last-place Washington, while Toronto is two games back of New York with two left against lowly Baltimore.
-The Mariners were 1 1/2 games behind the Yanks as they played the Angels late Friday.
+Boston is a game behind the Yankees with two games left against last-place Washington, while Toronto and Seattle are two games back.
+The Blue Jays have two games remaining versus lowly Baltimore, and the Mariners are closing things out against the Angels.

-Dodgers left-hander Julio Urías is the only pitcher in baseball with a shot at 20 wins this season, and he'll try to earn it in a showdown against NL Cy Young Award contender Corbin Burnes of the Milwaukee Brewers.
+The good news for Los Angeles is that its rotation is deep, and left-hander Julio Urías has a chance to become the majors' only 20-game winner this season in a showdown against NL Cy Young Award contender Corbin Burnes of the Brewers.

 Urías (19-3, 3.01) hasn't lost since June 21, and Los Angeles has won each of his past 10 outings dating to Aug.
 1. He's 7-0 with a 1.81 ERA in that span.